Call Inspire Toll Free: 1-866-327-7136

 Routines must contain standard jazz technique and performance (extensions, elevations,

-turns, etc.) No acrobatic tricks allowed.
+turns, etc.) No tumbling passes allowed *.
 (Will be grouped with open, lyrical, modern, contemporary &

 hip-hop for Overalls).